 Please see the Publications Pages for more information.

-We also collaborate regularly with other institutions and partners interested in artists’ books such as Arnolfini, Bristol for our biennial BABE event; Winchester School of Art for exhibitions and symposia; AKI (ArtEz) in Enschede, The Netherlands for workshops and exhibitions; the new London Centre for Book Arts, and many other national and international organisations.
+We also collaborate regularly with other institutions and partners interested in artists’ books such as Arnolfini, Bristol for our biennial BABE event, the London Centre for Book Arts, for colloquia and workshops and many other national and international organisations.

 At the School we have a popular artist’s book Collection and Exhibition Programme in the Library.
 This area was launched in May 2002 with an exhibition of the works of James Castle and an inaugural lecture: Provenance in the Wild West: James Castle and the Icehouse Books by the late Professor Tom Trusky, then Director of the Idaho Center for the Book and the Hemingway Western Studies Center, Boise State University, USA.
 After his unexpected death in November 2009, the School’s library exhibition cases are named in honour of Tom Trusky and all of his wonderful work for book arts.

-All of the exhibitions are archived online and available from our Exhibitions and Events page, where you can also view current events.
+Our exhibitions are archived online and available to view on our Exhibitions and Events page.